Kentucky Chapter American Academy of Pediatrics

 Tap, Temper and Transform: “Ambassatricians” partner with Kentucky teens to reshape their digital landscape, reduce bullying and improve school safety

-This project is a learning opportunity and local collaborative “Amabassatrician” partnership between teens, local schools and pediatricians, a first of its kind in Kentucky!
+This project was a learning opportunity and local collaborative “Amabassatrician” partnership between teens, local schools and pediatricians, a first of its kind in Kentucky!
 The program model has the future potential to be reproduced nationally in order to foster a reduction in teen bullying and increase in safe school environments.

 Roundtable Planning and Event Materials: